murapadev/murapadev/README.md

 # Hello, I'm Pablo R. (murapa96) 👋

-> *"Innovation distinguishes between a leader and a follower." – Steve Jobs*
+> *"Talk is cheap.
+Show me the code." – Linus Torvalds*

 ## About Me
 I'm a self-taught software developer with a passion for creating scalable solutions and transforming complex challenges into actionable insights.
 With hands-on experience in web & mobile development, data analytics, and automation, I thrive on using technology to solve real-world problems and unlock new possibilities.